print("Another code cell with a second optional metadata syntax")

 A toroid can be thought of as a solenoid that has been bent into the shape of a circle (or rather, a torus), as illustrated in Figure 19.
 Inside the toroid, the magnetic field forms concentric circles (not shown).

 Again, we can use Ampère’s Law to determine the strength of the magnetic field inside the toroid.
-Consider the circular Amperian loop of radius that is illustrated in Figure 19.
+Consider the circular Amperian loop of radius r that is illustrated in Figure 19.
 Since the magnetic field is parallel to the Amperian loop everywhere along the loop, and the magnetic field does not change magnitude (by symmetry), the circulation is given by:

 which decreases in magnitude with increasing radius, as long as we are inside the toroid.
 It is easy to show, by using Amperian loops that are either smaller or bigger than the toroid, that the magnetic field everywhere outside of the toroid is exactly zero (as those Amperian loops will enclose no net current).
 In a toroid, the magnetic field lines form closed circles.
 For a solenoid, there must exist a magnetic field somewhere outside the solenoid, in order for the field lines inside the solenoid to close.
 We can usually ignore these if the solenoid is long, as the field outside will be very weak, and very close to zero very close the solenoid (as we showed with Ampère’s Law above).